nicbou/nicolasbouliane.com/frontend/content/projects/anmeldung-form-filler.md

 ### Go fully digital

 Or why not skip paper entirely?
 During COVID, we filled information online, and showed a QR code at the test centre.
 Why can't the Bürgeramt have that?
 Even with in-person appointments, a QR code or a short URL would make paper forms entirely unnecessary.

+*This story made the front page of Hacker News.
+You should [read the comments](https://news.ycombinator.com/item?id=37566992) there.*